CDCgov/lib-hl7v2-nist-validator/README.md

 	• (optional) SLICINGS.xml

-Ultimately, it is up to the implementer of the ProfileFetcher how to store and manage those resources.
-The ResourceFileFetcher expects a subfolder for each profile name under /src/main/resources, and the XML files (named exactly as above, as profile fetching is case-sensitive) should be placed under that subfolder.
+Ultimately, it is up to the implementer of the ProfileFetcher how to store and manage these XML files.
+The provided ResourceFileFetcher implementation expects a subfolder for each profile name under /src/main/resources, and the XML files (named exactly as above, case-sensitive) should be placed under that subfolder.

-Ex.: under /src/test/resources, there's a folder named "TEST_PROF".
-This is the mock name of a profile used for our tests.
+For example, under /src/test/resources, there is a folder named "TEST_PROF".
+This corresponds to the name of a profile used for our unit tests.
 Inside that folder, you will find the XML files mentioned above.

 #  NIST Dependency